CodedShadows/Voraphiliac/README.md

+**This bot is in the "fast development" stage meaning changes will be made rapidly.
+Please do not expect any current features to remain the same until V1.0.0 is released.
+The current version is V0.X**

 # Voraphiliac
 This is a bot dedicated to vore because I decided that making a project big enough like this was a good idea.
 If you want to host it, just install Node.js and MySQL, clone this repository, and run `npm install` in the directory.
 Then, run `node index.js` to start the bot.